Yettimania/rnnMechSystem/README.md

 By predicting performance of these types of systems, operators of the plant or equipment can optimize resources and minimize downtime when it comes to equipment failure and health monitoring.

+## Documentation

+There are two notebooks that contain details on the project.
+The first being exploration for the project and the second having documented details on the `main.py` file along with conclusive analysis of the model.

 ## File Structure

-`data` - Contains the raw data, typically a CSV file which was generated from [Notebook 1](./notebooks/1- Exploration of Mechanical System RNN.ipynb)
+`data` - Contains the raw data, typically a CSV file which was generated from [Notebook 1](./notebooks/'1- Exploration of Mechanical System RNN.ipynb')

 `figs` - Directory for storing graphics of raw data, model loss, predictions, etc.